Our goal is to share information and products that are truly helpful to renters.

 Safety tips for apartment, house and condo renters

 When you think about someone breaking into your apartment, you probably think about it happening at night.
 You’re not alone — most people think the same thing.
-The truth is that of the 4,500 break-ins that happen every day, most take place in broad daylight.
+The truth is that most of the 4,500 daily break-ins happen in broad daylight.
 This is because thieves would much rather let themselves into your apartment and shop from your belongings when you’re at work.
 So, how do you make your apartment more secure?
 You don’t need to spend a fortune on hiring professional security services.
 Some simple precautions can really help.

 5 Tips for making your apartment secure

 The majority of break-ins happen because the burglar finds an unlocked window or door.
 If yours are all securely locked, they’ll likely move on and try to find an easier target.
 The more time they have to spend trying to break-in, the more likely they are to get caught, so simply keeping access points locked really helps.